Enon Gavin

 Enon Gavin is a former Gaelic footballer from County Roscommon, Ireland.
 He played with the Roscommon intercounty team from 1991 until 2000.
 In his first intercounty season he won a Connacht Senior Football Championship in 1991; he also won an All Star Award that year.

-He played at club level also with Clan na Gael.
+He played at club level also with Clann na nGael.
 He won seven Roscommon Senior Football Championship medals and two Connacht Senior Club Football Championship medals.
-He is the former manager of the Longford based Rathcline GAA club, who were promoted to Senior level in 2015.
+He is the former manager of the Longford-based Rathcline GAA club, who were promoted to Senior level in 2015.
+Enon's position, sadly, was short lived as he stepped down due to a lack of commitment from the lads.

+Notably, Enon is the first person to come from Jewish heritage to win an all-star award.